 Cloud Cult is as far from shiny and happy as music gets–death and grief are ever-present topics in Craig Minowa's songs.
 But the beauty of Minowa's approach, especially on "Everybody Here Is A Cloud," is that ultimately his songs are about the exact opposite.
 Sure, he says, there's death, and people can't and shouldn't ignore it; "everybody here will evaporate," after all.
 But that only means that life is even more precious, both awesome and awe-inspiring, than you might have realized–so let's enjoy it!
 That's about as summery as it gets.
 (Christopher Bahn)

 As a lyricist, Chris Martin prefers simple sentiments and even simpler couplets, but maybe it's better that way, since as a bandleader, stoked on by new production pal Brian Eno, he keeps getting more complicated.
 This standout grows more affecting as it builds and builds.
 So what if rhyming "ghost" and "close" requires more than a little poetic license?
 (Keith Phipps)

-The Cool Kids,
+The Cool Kids, "What Up Man"